-How do you stop flooding?
+Storm Franklin: How do flood prevention schemes work?

 Flooding has always been an occasional part of life in such areas, but experts warn that climate change is worsening the situation.

-In early 2019, Environment Agency chairwoman Anna Boyd said that some communities might even have to move entirely.
-She suggested that spending on flood management would need to be raised to £1bn a year.
+In 2019, Environment Agency chairwoman Emma Howard Boyd said that some communities might eventually have to move entirely.

 "We can't win a war against water by building away climate change with infinitely high flood defences," she said.